-Singer-songwriter Eric Anders and producer, Matt Brown, have partnered with Lambda Legal to release an anti-Trump album, Eleven Nine.
+Singer-songwriter Eric Anders and producer, Matthew Emerson Brown, have partnered with Lambda Legal to release an anti-Trump album, Eleven Nine.
 All album proceeds will go to Lambda Legal:

 “Our nation is facing an extremist takeover by people who don’t believe in the fundamental rights of LGBT people and people living with HIV.
 Lambda Legal knows how to hold the line when civil rights are under attack.
 Founded in 1973, Lambda Legal knows how to fight the government in the courts when the other branches are hostile, having successfully done so in the past.” -- Lambda Legal